Rezact/Rezact/README.md

 ### Why Choose Rezact?

 Rezact is more than just a frontend framework—it's a paradigm shift in web development.
 By combining the familiarity of JSX with a hook-free reactivity model, Rezact empowers developers to focus on creativity and innovation.
 Whether you're building a small web app or a complex platform, Rezact provides the tools and simplicity to turn your ideas into reality.

-## Full Feature List

-- Blazingly Fast
-- Tree Shakable
-- Lightweight Bundles
-  - as low as 1.7kB gzipped for a basic Hello World
-- NO VDOM
-- Fine Grained DOM Updates
-- Functional JSX Components
-- Built in Client Side Router with Dynamic Routes and Imports
-- Support for Layouts and Nested Layouts
-- Built in support for uncontrolled/controlled forms/inputs
-- Built in Form Validation Library
-- Built in support for MDX
-- Built in support for Scoped Styles using Shadow DOM
-- Svelte like state management enabled by the compiler
-- SolidJS like signal fine grained reactivity
-- Customizeable Render Engine
-  - add custom attributes to native elements
-  - add custom child element handlers

 ---